MindGames: Targeting Theory of Mind in Large Language Models with Dynamic Epistemic Modal Logic: Experiments

 \subsection{Problem generation parameters}

-We randomly sample $N{\in}\{2,3\}$ agents, as we observed that problems were sufficiently challenging with only three agents, and we use $K{=}2$ for the same reason.
-In announcements, we apply negations 80$\%$ of the time to encourage richer inferences (as the fact that an agent does not know something conveys information to others), and 50$\%$ of the time otherwise.
-We undersample the results to generate 400 problems with a perfect balance of True/False labels per setup.
-We refer to the resulting dataset as MindGames.
+We randomly sample $N{\in}\{2,3,4\}$ agents, as we observed that problems were sufficiently challenging with only three agents, and we use $K{=}2$ for the same reason.
+We use knowledge predicate negations 80$\%$ of the time to encourage richer inferences (as the fact that an agent does not know something conveys information to others) in announcements and 50$\%$ of the time otherwise.